-Easements and reservations for easement shall be provided as necessary to accommodate the proposed development.
-As a minimum, the following easements shall be provided, indicated on the plans, and included in the covenants:
+Easements and reservations for easements shall be provided as necessary to accommodate the proposed development.
+The following easements shall be provided, shall be indicated on the plans, and shall be included in the covenants:

-- A. Drainage Easements.
-The Borough Council may require easements for drainage purposes to be granted to Lehighton Borough, the property owners association and other appropriate parties, as follows: - (1) Drainage easements shall completely contain the proposed stormwater management controls, including pipes, swales, basins, ponds, other structures and all other facilities which may require improvement, maintenance or replacement. - (2) Drainage easements with a minimum width of 10 feet shall be provided along all road lines, exterior property lines and centered on all common lot lines. - (3) Where a subdivision is traversed by a stream or other watercourse or a drainage way, a drainage easement shall be provided 10 feet beyond the top of such stream, watercourse or drainage way. - B. Slope Easements.
-The Borough Council may require temporary slope easements to be granted to Lehighton Borough, the property owners association and other appropriate parties. - C. Utility Easements.
-Utility easements shall be granted to Lehighton Borough, the property owners association, appropriate utility companies and other appropriate parties, as follows:
+A. Drainage Easements.

-- (1) Utility easements with a minimum width of 10 feet shall be provided along all road lines, all exterior property lines and centered on all common lot lines. - (2) Additional utility easements minimum width of 20 feet shall be provided as necessary to accommodate required utility services. - D. Clear Sight Easements.
-Easements for the maintenance of clear sight triangles as required by §196-48M shall be granted to Lehighton Borough. - E. Other Easements.
-Additional easements for access, construction or other purposes shall be provided as necessary.
+- (1) Drainage easements shall completely contain the proposed stormwater management controls, including pipes, swales, basins, ponds, other structures, and all other facilities which may require improvement, maintenance, or replacement. - (2) Drainage easements with a minimum width of 10 feet shall be provided along all road lines, exterior property lines and centered on all common lot lines. - (3) Where a subdivision is traversed by a stream, watercourse, or drainage way, a drainage easement shall be provided which conforms to the boundary of such stream, watercourse, or drainage way. - B. Slope Easements.
+Required slope easements shall be granted to the property owners association or other appropriate parties. - C. Utility Easements.
+Utility easements shall be granted to Jim Thorpe Borough, the property owners association, appropriate utility companies, other appropriate parties, as follows: - (1) Utility easements with a minimum width of 10 feet shall be provided along all road lines, all exterior property lines and centered on all common lot lines. - (2) Additional utility easements minimum width of 20 feet shall be provided as necessary to accommodate required utility services. - D. Clear View Easements.
+Easements for the maintenance of clear sight triangles are required by §390-51N. - E. Other Easements.
+Additional easements for access, construction, or other purposes shall be provided as necessary.

-§196-49 Resource Conservation Standards for Site Preparation and Cleanup
+§390-49 Resource Conservation Standards for Site Preparation and Cleanup